lchavez1/event_driven_development_java_rabbitmq/README.md

 This repository contains the instructions to create and implement an event driven development (EDD) using Spring Boot and RabbitMQ.

+### What Is Event-Driven Architecture?

+*Event-driven architecture (EDA) is a software design pattern that allows systems to detect, process, manage, and react to real-time events as they happen.
+With EDA, the second an event occurs, information about that event is sent to all the apps, systems, and people that need it in order to react in real time.
+From multiplayer games, online banking, and streaming services, to generative AI, over 72% of global organizations use EDA to power their apps, systems, and processes.* (Counfluent.io, s.f., event-driven-architecture).

 This example of EDD contains the producer and listener.
 The producer will be the responsible to send user to the queue using a REST controller, the listener will be listening messages from the queue in RabbitMQ and will process the messages, once a message is read the output will be "Welcome to the system, user".

 # 2. Environment Prerequisites